vicmaburrito/capstone-Patashule/README.md

 # Capstone-Patashule

-Construction of the capstone project, a new concept based on the same Patashule design, consists of 3 pages, all of which are fully responsive.
+Construction of the capstone project, a new concept based on the same Patashule design, consists of 1 page, all of which are fully responsive.

 ![screenshot](./img.png)